aplteam/Tatin/docs/PublishingPackages.md

 ]TATIN.PublishPackage /path2package [tatin]
 ```

-The folder may or may not carry a trailing `/`.
+The folder may or may not carry a trailing slash (`/`).

-This would attempt to publish the package `group-name-1.2.3` to the principal Tatin Server represented by the alias `[tatin]`.
+This would attempt to publish the package found in `path2package/` to the principal Tatin Server represented by the alias `[tatin]`.

 You can also create a ZIP file with the `]TATIN.Pack` command and specify the ZIP file as argument: